 - One of the fastest animals on the planet.
 Springbok can reach a speed of up to 60 miles per hour.

 - They have a pocket-like flap of skin on the rump, which conceals a white crest.
-The erected flap of skin and exposed white ridge can be seen whenever springbok detects predators.
+When springbok detects predators, the crest is visible.
 The white crest sends a message to other members of the group.

 - Springbok has long, pointed ears, a long neck, and a slender body.
 Lyre-shaped horns can be seen in males and females (they are longer and thicker in males).